Rhodicoin/Rhodiumcoin/README.md

 http://www.rhodium.org

-Copyright (c) 2009-2014 Bitcoin Developers
+Copyright (c) 2009-2016 Bitcoin Developers
-Copyright (c) 2011-2014 Rhodium Developers
+Copyright (c) 2011-2016 Rhodium Developers

 What is Rhodium?
 ----------------

 Rhodium is a lite version of Bitcoin using scrypt as a proof-of-work algorithm.
- - 2.5 minute block targets
+ - 10 minute block targets
- - subsidy halves in 840k blocks (~4 years)
+ - subsidy halves in 210k blocks (~4 years)
- - ~84 million total coins
+ - ~ 437500 total coins

 The rest is the same as Bitcoin.
- - 50 coins per block
+ - 1 coins per block
  - 2016 blocks to retarget difficulty

-For more information, as well as an immediately useable, binary version of the Rhodium client sofware, see http://www.rhodium.org.
+For more information, as well as an immediately useable, binary version of the Rhodium client sofware, see http://www.rhodiumcoin.tech

 License
 -------